wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 will turn the response back into a response message and add it to the chat history object if you like.

-Going back to function calling: once we have a conversation history object, the kernel will send it to the LLM, and wait for a response.
+Going back to function calling: Before your prompt is submitted to the LLM, it is turned into a chat history object.
+It is then submitted to the LLM and we wait for a response.

 If the response from the LLM is a `tool_call` response, the kernel will find the function identified by the `tool_call` and execute it with the parameter values provided by the LLM.
 The result of the function call is added to the history object as a tool message and the new history is submitted to the LLM again.
-This process repeats until the LLM returns a response that doesn't contain a `tool_call`.
+This process repeats until the LLM returns a response that isn't a `tool_call`.

 You can do some very powerful planning with this.
 If you design a prompt that tells the LLM to follow a plan and mention tools in your plan, it is very likely it will follow